Login or Register to make a submission.

 18. A reference should be placed at the end of the text, containing all sources cited in alphabetical order of authors and chronological order of publications.

-19. Use a, b, c etc after the year of publication when the author has published different works in the same year.
+19. Use a, b, c, etc, after the year of publication when the author has published different works in the same year.
 Example: Damdinsüren, Tsend.
 1959 a.
 Damdinsüren, Tsend.
 1959 b.

-20. For non-English title, please provide English translation after the original title in the square bracket [].
+20. For a non-English title, please provide an English translation after the original title in the square bracket [].
 The translation is not italicised.
 Example: Boldbaatar, J. 2010.
 Mongolyn Burhany shashny lam huvrag [Monks of Mongolian Buddhism].
 Ulaanbaatar: Soyombo Printing.

 21. In case of author’s surname is not provided or found in the reference, put the initials.
 Example: Damdinsüren, Ts.